Aayushpradhan88-js/Training-Management-System/backend/src/modules/project.md

 7.✅ Course controller (CRUD) TESTING - Remaining DELETE + SINGLE COURSE

-8. Add teacher id and category id at course table located in institute controller
+8. Add teacher id and ✅ category id at course table located in institute controller

+9. Write JOIN code when fetching single course with id like getting all course without id build it

 # PROJECT REPORT